Following these guidelines will help you select the best GPS running watch for you.

 - Customizable Data Screen – The best watches allow you to select several fields from a long list that you can display on the watch screen.

 In addition to the above features, there are some other things to consider.
 You want the watch to be comfortable enough to wear on long runs.
 The display needs to be readable even when it is covered with rain drops or sweat and you are bouncing up and down.
 It needs to be able to connect to satellites relatively quickly and maintain connection without a lot of interruptions.
 It needs to measure accurately, be easy to recharge and easy to connect and download information for the running log.
 A good night light feature is helpful, too.
-The Garmin Frontrunner 305 has a light that,
+The Garmin Frontrunner 305 has a light that, once you turn it on it will pop back on for a few seconds at the completion of each lap so you can check your progress.

 Deciding which watch is best is debatable, and will change over time.
 However, I recently reviewed the watch that I believe is the best one, and you would be hard pressed to find a better one.
 It has been regarded as the best watch since it first came out several years ago.
 Even newer models have really paled in comparison.
 Take a look at this article, and then look at the reviews online before you decide which one you want.